Optimal differentially private kernel learning with random projection: Problem formulation

 In this work, we employ regularized kernel ERM \citep{scholkopf2018learning}.
 Given an i.i.d. sample $\{(x_1,y_1), \ldots, (x_n,y_n)\}$ from $P_{X,Y}$, the regularized estimator is defined as

 where $\lambda$ is a penalty parameter.
 Our objective is to find $f_{\mathcal H_k}$ in a privacy-preserving manner.

 We consider two types of loss functions in our analysis: (i) the squared loss, defined as $l(y, \hat{y}) \coloneqq (y - \hat{y})^2$, and (ii) a general class of convex, bounded loss functions that satisfy Lipschitz continuity and smoothness conditions, as formalized below.
-Lipschitz continuity and smoothness are standard assumptions in differentially private learning, as they are essential for delivering privacy guarantees \citep{chaudhuri2011differentially,kifer2012private}. \begin{assumption}[Lipschitz and smooth conditions] There exist constants $c_1 > 0$ and $c_2 > 0$ such that the loss function $l: \mathbb{R}^2 \rightarrow [0,1]$ is convex in its second argument and satisfies the following properties for all $y,z,z^\prime\in\mathbb{R}$:
+Lipschitz continuity and smoothness are standard assumptions in differentially private learning, as they are essential for delivering privacy guarantees \citep{chaudhuri2011differentially,kifer2012private}. \begin{assumption}[Lipschitz and smooth conditions] The loss function $l: \mathbb{R}^2 \rightarrow \mathbb{R}$ is convex and twice differentiable in its second argument.
+Also, there exist constants $c_0 ,c_1,c_2 > 0$ such that $|l(y,0)|$ is bounded by $c_0$,

 and